lightscalar/dopamine/README.md

 here on understanding the algorithm via clear code.
 That said, when run on a GPU, it performs just fine on moderately large problems.

+This code is associated with a forthcoming blog post detailed the algorithm and discussing how to efficiently implement it using tensorflow.
+Check back here for that link.

 ## Installation

 Installation is easy.
 Just add the root directory to your local Python path in